-^{}see Table 4.2 & 4.7 for additional differences within the valbenazine and deutetrabenazine trials
+\see Table 4.2 & 4.7 for additional differences within the valbenazine and deutetrabenazine trials

-Data to inform our assessment of the clinical effectiveness of valbenazine (VBZ) were drawn from two published trials of valbenazine: one Phase II trial (KINECT 2 study) and a Phase III trial (KINECT 3 study).^{1,2} Both were six week, multicenter, parallel design double-blind, placebo-controlled randomized trials.
-The six-week KINECT 3 study was followed by a 42-week single arm, long-term extension study period.67
+Data to inform our assessment of the clinical effectiveness of valbenazine (VBZ) were mainly drawn from two published RCT of valbenazine: one Phase II trial (KINECT 2 study) and a Phase III trial (KINECT 3 study).
+Both were six week, multicenter, parallel design double-blind, placebocontrolled randomized trials.
+The six-week KINECT 3 study was followed by a 42-week single-arm, long-term extension study period.

-We identified two other unpublished trials of valbenazine that met our inclusion criteria.
-One trial was a Phase II parallel design RCT with detailed results available in the FDA medical review document (KINECT study),3 while the other was a Phase II cross-over design RCT with limited results published on clinicaltrials.gov (NCT01393600).
-The six-week KINECT study was followed by a 6-week single-arm, open-label extension phase.
-Results from the OLE phase were presented at a clinical conference.68
+We identified three other unpublished trials of valbenazine that met our inclusion criteria, of which two were RCTs.
+The first RCT I was Phase II parallel arms study design with detailed results available in the FDA medical review document (KINECT study), while the other was a Phase II cross-over design RCT with limited results published on We identified three other unpublished trials of valbenazine that met our inclusion criteria, of which two were RCTs.
+The first RCT I was Phase II parallel arms study design with detailed results available in the FDA medical review document (KINECT study), while the other was a Phase II cross-over design RCT with limited results published on clinicaltrials.gov (NCT01393600).
+The six-week KINECT study was followed by a six-week single-arm, open-label extension phase.
+Results from the OLE phase were presented at a clinical conference.
+The third unpublished trial was a 48-week open label trials with results presented in abstract form at a clinical conference.

 All four RCTs enrolled patients 18 years and older with moderate to severe TD (for at least three months) and history of use of DRBAs for at least three months.
 Participants were required to have stable psychiatric status, and remain on stable doses of their concomitant medications, including DRBAs, for at least 30 days prior to study entry as well as during the study.
 There were slight differences in the eligible underlying conditions in each trial.
-Specifically, the KINECT 3 trial enrolled patients with a clinical diagnosis of schizophrenia/schizoaffective disorder or mood disorder with neuroleptic-induced TD,1 while KINECT 2 enrolled patients with any DRBA-induced TD including patients with gastrointestinal disorders and metoclopramide-induced TD.
+Specifically, the KINECT 3 trial enrolled patients with a clinical diagnosis of schizophrenia/schizoaffective disorder or mood disorder with neuroleptic-induced TD, while KINECT 2 enrolled patients with any DRBA-induced TD including patients with gastrointestinal disorders and metoclopramide-induced TD.
 Enrollment in the two unpublished Phase II trials were limited to patients with a clinical diagnosis of schizophrenia/schizoaffective disorder and neuroleptic-induced TD.
 See Table 4.2 for details of the four studies.

 Table 4.2.
-Valbenazine Trials
+Valbenazine RCTs

-Publish ned Trials Unpu blished Trials
+Published Trials Unpu blished Trials

 KINECT 3 KINECT 2 KINECT NCT01393600

 Study Type Phase III RCT Phase II RCT Phase II RCT Phase II RCT cross-over

 design

 Total # of Patients 234 102 107 37

 Baseline AIMS Score 10 8 15 NR

 Mean Age (Years) 56.1 56.2 55.1 51.1

 Mean TD Duration NR NR NR NR

 Treatment Duration (Weeks) 6 6 6 Placebo: 2

 Valbenazine: 2

 Dose/ Day 40mg or 80mg Starting dose 50mg or 100mg Randomized to 12.5mg

 (25mg), then every for 2 weeks & or 50mg VBZ after 2

 2 weeks to max 50mg for 4 weeks on placebo

 dose of 75mg/d. weeks

-Comorbid Psychiatric Condition (%)
+Comorbid Psychiatric Condition Comorbid Psychiatric Condition (%)

 Schizophrenia/Schizoaffective 66.1 58 100 100

 Bipolar Disorder/Depression 33.9 38

 Gastrointestinal Disorder 4